diku-dk/diku-canvas/README.md

 - `examples/keyboard_example.fsx`
 - `examples/turtle.fsx`

-Not that not all the examples are currently executable.
+Note that not all the examples are currently executable.
 ## License

 MIT license